-Sligo GAA has been enjoying time in the National spotlight this year with a novel match in Markievicz Park against New York GAA who were on their own historic journey, followed by a rare Connacht final appearance and last weekend’s first point on the board in the inaugural All Ireland Group series of matches.
+Sligo GAA has been enjoying time in the National spotlight this year with a novel match in Markievicz Park against New York GAA who were on their own historic journey, followed by a rare Connacht final appearance and their first points on the board in the inaugural All Ireland Group series of matches.

 One of the stalwarts of the Sligo GAA club scene down through the years, Tubbercurry GAA Club are celebrating 135 years of history.
 Having won 20 senior Championships, the most for a Sligo GAA Club, they last lifted the ‘Owen B. Hunt Cup’ in 2014.

 Tubbercurry GAA Club is a vibrant and community-oriented club with a rich history and a strong tradition of promoting Gaelic games in the area.
 The club's dedicated volunteers and coaches work tirelessly to provide a supportive and inclusive environment for players, fostering their skills and passion for Gaelic games.

 Kilcoyne Park Development

 The Club are currently engaged in an important development program at Kilcoyne Park.
 This will see the club redeveloping a second full-sized top-class pitch, complete with flood lighting and the addition of a walking/running track.

 3D Personnel are delighted to continue as one of the Clubs Elite Sponsors for the 2023 season.
 Our Operations Director for Ireland, Brian Curran has a long history with the Club, having made his debut in 2002 and being part of the winning team in the 2014 final.
 Brian was delighted to hand over a sponsorship cheque on 3D Personnel’s behalf earlier this year.
 Brian is pictured above with Tom Brouder, the Tubbercurry Club Registrar.

 Speaking about the importance of Tubbercurry GAA to this part of Sligo, Brian had this to say: